 First, we take Manhattan – and the entire USA

 To serve the American market even better, Kasteelbrouwerij Vanhonsebrouck invested EUR 4.4 million in a fully automated canning line.
 “Our goal is to introduce our quality Belgian beers to the broadest possible audience, in both the retail and the hospitality industries,” junior CEO Michiel Clyncke explains.
 “That’s why we made the strategic choice to export our beers in cans.
 They’re easier to cool and transport, and are fully recyclable.
 Most importantly, cans are easier to recycle than glass bottles.”

 To conquer the USA, Kasteelbrouwerij Vanhonsebrouck is holding nothing back.
 In addition to their Belgian top seller Kasteelbier, the family brewery is also exporting their Bacchus and Barista ranges.
 “We’re particularly proud of our Barista beer – which offers notes of chocolate and coffee – as it combines all the best that Belgium has to offer.
 The only thing missing is a side of Belgian fries!”
 Michiel laughs.

 The USA isn’t the only export market for Vanhonsebrouck brewery.
 Michiel: “Belgium remains a very important market for us, but our beers are also enjoyed in Asia, Israel and Russia.
 Belgian beer is perceived as a stamp of quality there.
 The ‘Belgian’ label triggers their curiosity, and the delicious taste and outstanding quality have them coming back for more.”

 “Our Barista beer, with notes of chocolate and coffee, combines the best of Belgium.
 The only thing missing is a side of Belgian fries!”
-Michiel Clyncke, junior ceo at Vanhonsebrouck brewery
+Michiel Clyncke, junior ceo at Kasteelbrouwerij Vanhonsebrouck

 Sustainability at the core